 Acquisition of Braveheart-On July 31, 2006, the Company entered into a sale and purchase agreement to acquire Braveheart.
 On December 19, 2006, the Company completed this acquisition pursuant to this agreement.
 Braveheart was organized to provide corporate finance and private equity advisory services, subject to its receipt of applicable regulatory approvals.
 In exchange for 100% of the outstanding share capital of Braveheart, the Company paid initial consideration, deferred consideration and earn-out consideration, with a total value of \$27,803.
 The initial consideration was comprised of 1,771,820 shares of Evercore Partners Inc. Class A common stock.
 The deferred consideration, payable at the Company's sole discretion, is comprised of 590,607 additional shares of Class A common stock.
 If any portion of the payment of the deferred consideration becomes probable and the amount can be estimated, the Company will record deferred consideration payable in accordance with SFAS 141.
 The Braveheart shareholders also received earn-out consideration based on gross revenues generated by Braveheart.
-The amount of earn-out consideration and accordingly, the Company issued to the Braveheart shareholders, collectively, \$3,000 of loan notes due 2010, which bear interest at LIBOR plus 100 basis points and which are redeemable by the holder at any time after October 31, 2007.
-Additionally, the Company Braveheart a retainer fee of \$500.
+The amount of earn-out consideration was earned at the point of acquisition and accordingly, the Company issued to the Braveheart shareholders, collectively, \$3,000 of loan notes due 2010, which bear interest at LIBOR plus 100 basis points and which are redeemable by the holder at any time after October 31, 2007.
+Additionally, the Company paid \$392 in cash as part of the acquisition.
+As stated in Note 5-Related Parties, pursuant to a co-operation agreement, EGL paid Braveheart a retainer fee in the amount of \$933 and the Company earned from Braveheart a retainer fee of \$500.